-Gjirokaster (Gjirokastër) in southern Albania is a picturesque Ottoman-era city carved from stone.
+The picturesque city of Gjirokaster is one of my favourite places in Albania.
 This complete travel guide includes the top 10 best things to do in Gjirokaster UNESCO Old City and beyond, plus where to find the best local cuisine, a map, and other travel tips.

 Slate-roofed houses, vertiginous streets paved with limestone and a castle assembled from rock hewn from the surrounding mountains.
 Albania’s ‘Stone City’ is a silvery beauty that shimmers in the rain.